 Essay written for RIT’s Fall 2021 Free & Open Source Culture (ENGL-450) course.

 Corporations’ failure to disclose product hazards and risky business practices endangered consumers throughout the nineteen hundreds.
 When combined with the lack of consumer support in the United States legal system, consumers’ medical and financial damages skyrocketed, causing widespread financial harm throughout America.
-After various human rights disasters, protests, and lobbying, the United States government passed laws (i.e., the 1933 Glass Steagall Act, 1906 Pure Food and Drug Act, and 1972 Consumer Product Safety Act) to protect consumers from dangerous products and irresponsible business practices (Amadeo and Brock).
+After various human rights disasters, protests, and lobbying, the United States government passed laws to protect consumers from dangerous products and irresponsible business practices (Amadeo and Brock).
+These laws include the 1933 Glass Steagall Act, 1906 Pure Food and Drug Act, and 1972 Consumer Product Safety Act.
 Consumer protection laws revolutionized the American economy for consumers and companies.
 They collectively ensured companies tested products for safety and effectiveness to avoid lawsuits and protect families from destroying their health and finances.
 Some laws like the 1933 National Industrial Recovery Act assured fair labor and safety practices—even if employees consented to the abuse—for capitalistic gain (Amadeo and Boyle).

 Although many consumer protection laws have been modified or repealed, many continue protecting American consumers.
 However, the laws are outdated and affected by corruption.
 The laws ignore the implications of how copyright and restrictive creative licenses affect Americans’ safety, especially with concerns to safety, effectiveness, and innovation.